 What is Hvar Croatia known for?

-Hvar is one of the most popular islands in Croatia and is a favourite destination for celebrities and tourists alike.
+Hvar is one of the most popular islands in Croatia and is a favourite destination for celebrities and also for tourists that want an unforgettable holiday.
 It is famous for its red wines made with the Plavac Mali grape as well as its gorgeous lavender fields.
 Hvar boasts a beautiful coastline dotted with stunning beaches and secluded coves surrounded by crystal-clear water.
 Additionally, Hvar has a charming old town and is blessed with glorious sunsets.

 Why you should visit Hvar Croatia